ahmedsamirio/Estimation-ReinforcementLearning/README.md

 ### Actions

-All actions passed to the environment should be tuples of 3 elements.
+For simplicity, all actions passed to the environment should be tuples of 3 elements.
 The first element should be the card token, the second is the estimation, and the third is the trump suit token.

 During the first phase, the 2nd and 3rd element are used.
 The second phase will only use the 2nd element, and the 3rd will use the first.